dflock/ulauncher-xfwm-workspace-switcher/README.md

-# Xfwm Workspace Switcher plugin for Ulauncher
+# Workspace Switcher plugin for Ulauncher

-This is a plugin for [uLauncher](https://ulauncher.io/) that lets you search & switch between XFCE/Xfwm workspaces by name:
+This is a plugin for [uLauncher](https://ulauncher.io/) that lets you search & switch between Linux/X11 Workspaces by name:

 ![](./screenshots/search.png)